mansona/emberconf-lint-to-the-future/slides/002-notes.md

 ---
 notes: |
-  You can find me on Twitter, Twitch, the Ember Community Discord), apart from GitHub where I am mansona because for some reason they hate the underscore!!
+  You can find me on Twitter, Twitch, the Ember Community Discord all as real_ate, apart from GitHub where I am mansona because for some reason they hate the underscore!!
 If anyone watching knows anyone in GitHub that has the power to allow underscores in this form <screenshot> please get in touch!
 ---
 ## Where to find me